IlarionHalushka/ilarionhalushka.github.io/_posts/2021-07-05-How-Companies-Build-Trust-With-Employees.markdown

 ## We All Want To Belong To A Group.
 &nbsp;&nbsp;&nbsp; All human beings have the need of feeling needed, feeling of belonging to a group/society.
 Obviously, that comes from old times when people gathered in tribes in order to survive together.
-Time have changed, instincts not.
+Times have changed, instincts not.

+{% include lazyload.html image_src="/assets/images/penguins-hugging.gif" image_alt="Penguins Hugging" image_title="Penguins Hugging" %}

 ## Be A Parent.
 * Feed your employees.